Contents

 British Columbia

 In BC, there’s a supplement called the Seniors Supplement, which is given to low-income seniors.
-In order to receive this supplement, you must be approved for both Old Age Security and the Guaranteed Income Supplement.
+To receive this supplement, you must be approved for both Old Age Security and the Guaranteed Income Supplement.
 You don’t need to apply for this program either; it will just be given to you if you file your annual income tax and benefit return.
-They amount you’re provided with is based on the information received by the federal government.
+The amount you’re provided with is based on the information received by the federal government.

 How much you receive from the Seniors Supplement is based on your annual income and how much you receive from the GIS.
 The more income you receive, the less you’ll get from the supplement.
 The federal government will look at your tax return and decide which amount you qualify for.

 BC, however, also has the SAFERs program.
-This program helps make rent affordable to BC seniors who have low or moderate incomes.
+This program helps make rent more affordable for BC seniors with low or moderate incomes.
 As long as you meet the income requirements, you can save money on your monthly rent.

 Alberta

 In Alberta, low-income seniors can qualify for the Alberta Seniors Benefit.
-In order to be eligible, you must meet the following requirements:
+To be eligible, you must meet the following requirements:

 There are many different factors that affect the amount you’ll receive from this benefit, including marital status, age, and annual income.
 The benefits are based on your annual income, and the benefit year ranges from January to December.
 Unlike the other programs, you will apply to the Alberta government and all income counts, including income from a Registered Disability Savings Plan.